Workplace Safety and Health

 For more information, visit OSHA’s webpage on PPE.

 The use of your own PPE must be completely voluntary.
-Your employer must ensure that your equipment is adequate to protect you from hazards at the workplace.
+Your employer must ensure that your equipment is adequate to protect you from hazards at the workplace, including the maintenance and sanitation of the equipment.

 For more information, visit OSHA’s webpage on PPE.

-You can contact OSHA for resources to help you with your back and hand injuries.
+You can contact OSHA for help with workplace hazards.
 You can call OSHA toll free at 1-800-321-OSHA (6742), and press option 4.
 You may also contact your local OSHA area office.
-If you are in a State with a state OSHA, you should contact the state OSHA.
-For a list of these state see the information at the beginning of this section, Workplace Safety and Health.
+If you are in a state with an OSHA state plan, you should contact the state OSHA.
+For a list of these states see the information at the beginning of this section, Workplace Safety and Health.

-For more information, visit OSHA’s webpage on ergonomics and musculoskeletal disorders.
+OSHA also has resources on their webpage relating to injuries.
+For more information, visit OSHA's webpage on ergonomics and musculoskeletal disorders

 Your employer must give you safety instructions in a language that you understand.